Laban Carrick Hill

 About the Author

-Laban Carrick Hill is the author of more than thirty books, including the 2004 National Book Award Finalist Harlem Stomp!, a book he researched for nearly a decade, and America Dreaming, which examines the legacy of the 1960s.
-He has taught writing at Columbia University, Baruch College, and St. Michael’s College and is currently teaching at the Solstice MFA in Creative Writing Program at Pine Manor College in Massachusetts.
-He is also the cofounder and codirector of the Writers Project of Ghana, based in the US and Ghana.
+Laban Carrick Hill was the author of more than thirty books, including the 2004 National Book Award Finalist Harlem Stomp!, which he researched for nearly a decade, and America Dreaming, which examines the legacy of the 1960s.
+He taught writing at Columbia University, Baruch College, St. Michael's College and Pine Manor College in Massachusetts.
+He was also the cofounder and codirector of the Writers Project of Ghana, based in the US and Ghana.
+He passed away in 2021.

 By the Author